gevent/gevent/doc/intro.rst

          another directory.
 See :issue:`570` and :issue:`612` for examples.

+.. tip:: On Windows, you need Pip 8.0 or later to install the binary wheels.

 .. tip::  On Windows, if you install from the PyPI sdist instead of a
           binary wheel, you will need to have ``cython`` installed